Cabatuan, Isabela: Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The municipality of Cabatuan is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly by the people through an election held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

+Elected officials

 Congress representation

-Cabatuan, belonging to the third legislative district of the province of Isabela, currently represented by Hon.
-Ian Paul L. Dy.
+Cabatuan, belonging to the third legislative district of the province of Isabela, is currently represented by Ian Paul L. Dy.

-Local elections

-2019 elections

-The result of the recently conducted local election last May 13, 2019, are as follows;

-2016 elections

-The result of the recently conducted local election last May 9, 2016, are as follows;

-2013 elections

-The result of May 13, 2013, are as follows;

 Infrastructure

 Telecommunication

 This town has excellent telecommunications facilities.
 The PLDT provides fixed line services.
 Wireless mobile communications services are provided by Smart Communications and Globe Telecommunications.
 Dito Telecommunity is now available offering connectivity service.